TKomericki/Rhetos-wiki/Read-only-data-structures.md

 > based on some basic information on the books.
 > The rating algorithm is the following:
 > If the title contains text "super", add 100 point.
 > If it contains "great", add 50 point.
-It the book is foreign, add 20%.
+If the book is foreign, add 20%.

 Solution: